blairanderson/serverlessconsultants/plugins/fullstack-serverless.md

     indexDocument: index.html                  # The index document to use
     errorDocument: error.html                  # The error document to use
     singlePageApp: false                       # If true 403 errors will be rerouted (missing assets) to your root index document to support single page apps like React and Angular where the js framework handles routing
+    invalidationPaths:                         # Custom invalidationPaths for cloudfront in case your frontend framework uses filename hashing
+      - /index.html
+      - /error.html
+    compressWebContent: true                   # Use compression when serving web content
     apiPath: api                               # The path prefix for your API Gateway lambdas.
 The path for the lambda http event trigger needs to start with this too eg. api/myMethod
+    apiGatewayRestApiId: a12bc34df5            # If "Api Gateway Rest Api" is not part of the same serverless template, you can set your API id here
     clientCommand: gulp dist                   # Command to generate the client assets.
 Defaults to doing nothing
     clientSrcPath: client                      # The path to where you want to run the clientCommand
     waf: 00000000-0000-0000-0000-000000000000  # ID of the Web Application Firewall.
 Defaults to not used
     logging:
       bucket: my-bucket.s3.amazonaws.com
       prefix: my-prefix
+    minimumProtocolVersion: TLSv1.2_2018
+    priceClass: PriceClass_100
+    noConfirm: false                           # Alternative to --no-confirm flag.
+Use this parameter if you do not want a confirmation prompt to interrupt automated builds.
 ```